Sinaptik-AI/pandas-ai/README.md

 #### Visualize charts

-You can also ask PandasAI to generate charts for you:
+You can also ask PandaAI to generate charts for you:

 ```python
 df.chat(